 Our nucs need to be installed in deep Langstroth hives only as they come on deep frames.

 Here is how our nuc pickups work.
-Beekeepers pick up nucs on one of our set pickup dates, usually Fridays in May.
+Beekeepers pick up nucs on one of our set pickup dates, usually on Fridays in May.

 At the pickup, you will transfer the frames of the nuc, one at a time, into your own deep hive.
 We want beekeepers to inspect their new colony during the transfer.
 You will be able to use your smoker and protective clothing to see eggs, the queen bee, comb, honey stores, etc. New beekeepers often appreciate having an experienced beekeeper there when they make their first hive inspection.
 You can also make sure the colony is thriving with a healthy queen before you take it home.